 Can you imagine knowing exactly where everything you are eating comes from?
 Can you picture yourself being able to be fully self-sufficient and avoid big retailers altogether?
 Sounds dreamy, right?
 Well, if this concept is something that speaks to you, then go grab this book right now and fall in love with veggies all over again.

 River Cottage Much More Veg by Hugh Fearnley-Whittingstall published by Bloomsbury.
-Please note that this article contains affiliate links which means shopping through them helps lights on at World of Vegan!
+Please note that this article contains affiliate links which means shopping through them helps keep the lights on at World of Vegan!